-You can customize the PSPDFKit SDK to show an annotation inspector in a popup whenever you select an annotation.
-If you want to see an example, please head over to our demo.
+You can customize the Nutrient SDK to show an annotation inspector in a popup whenever you select an annotation.
+If you want to see an example, check out our demo.

-To keep this guide easy to follow, we’ll implement an inspector for shape annotations that has the option to change the color of the stroke.
-We’ll use PSPDFKit.Container#annotationTooltipCallback to add a tooltip that’s visible when selecting any shape annotation:
+In this guide, you’ll implement an inspector for shape annotations that has the option to change the color of the stroke.
+You’ll use NutrientViewer.Container#annotationTooltipCallback to add a tooltip that’s visible when selecting any shape annotation:

 ...defaultConfiguration,